nrkn/bloodlines-tc/README.md

 +------+
 ```

+Then we can use the survey data to figure out the texture for each numbered polyface - bit manual but easiest option if
+we can't get any more useful info out of Hammer.

 ## Level texturing

 All the required textures are included with VtMB and the tools to convert them to eg PNG are included with the SDK